 Ph.D., University of Georgia, 2000

-Remote sensing, GIS, urban and landscape studies, applied geomorphology and geohazards, and China
+Remote sensing, GIS, urban ecology and land change science, applied geomorphology and geohazards, and China

 - Information extraction from remote sensor imagery